'Will You Shut Up, Man': Interruptions Abound in First Trump-Biden Debate

-Moderator Chris Wallace struggled to retain control of the debate on multiple occassions.
+Moderator Chris Wallace struggled to retain control of the debate on multiple occasions.
 At one point, Wallace said to Trump, "Please, you have raised an issue.
 Let the vice president answer."

 Presidential Debates

-Both candidates consistently interrupted each other over the course of debate, which was hosted by Case Western Reserve University and Cleveland Clinic in Cleveland.
-At one point, Biden said, "Would you shut up, man.... keep yapping."
+Both candidates consistently interrupted each other over the course of the debate, which was hosted by Case Western Reserve University and Cleveland Clinic in Cleveland.
+At one point, Biden said, "Would you shut up, man."

 Comedian Hannibal Burress tweeted an audio remix of Biden's punch line.
 By 10:05 p.m., the Biden campaign began selling "Will You Shut Up, Man" t-shirts on Twitter.